 Pastoral ministry is in some respects less than you anticipate and in most cases, much more than you bargained for.
-This is not intended to discourage you from pursuing pastoral A minister who carries himself with dignity will be respected and appreciated. ministry but to help prepare you for the pastorate.
+This is not intended to discourage you from pursuing pastoral ministry but to help prepare you for the pastorate.

 A minister who carries himself with dignity avoids raucous behavior, shows himself friendly to guests, and is compassionate to the bereaved will be well-thought of, respected, and appreciated.
 People are proud of a pastor who does not embarrass them in front of their friends at the important times of their lives: weddings, funerals, baptisms, and other special occasions.